davideuez/dncs-lab/README.md

 What does this code mean?

-1. Installing tcpdump, openvswitch and curl
+1. Install tcpdump, openvswitch and curl
-2. Creates a new bridge "br0"
+2. Create a new bridge "br0"
-3. Creates a trunk port and set interface up
+3. Create a trunk port and set interface up
 4. Add a port on the bridge with tag=5 (VLAN 5) and set the interface up
 5. Add a port on the bridge with tag=6 (VLAN 6) and set the interface up